 Salty landscapes are part of the Australian inland, and there are many aboriginal myths to explain or warn about them.

-In the indigenous culture of the Australia northwest, Kumpupintil (Lake Disappointment) and its surrounds were off-limits to the tribes of the area - the Kurajarra, Wanman, Kartudjara and the Putidjara.
+In the indigenous culture of the Australian northwest, Kumpupintil (Lake Disappointment) and its surrounds were off-limits to the tribes of the area - the Kurajarra, Wanman, Kartudjara and the Putidjara.
 The reason for the taboo, passed down across the dreaming to modern times, derives from the lake's mythological associations with the Ngayurnangalku spirits, thought to live below the lake’s salt crust cover.
 Even today this prohibition extends to flying over the area, since the Ngayurnangalku, ancestral cannibal beings with pointy teeth and claw-like fingernails, devour all that enter their area and they are deemed capable of ripping apart even aeroplanes that intrude over the lake's airspace.

 The aboriginal people of Australia living around Lake Eyre tell the tale of the Kudimudra, a fearsome creature that eats people who wander into the salt-covered areas of the southern part of the lake.
 It is supposed to look like a bunyip, a creature known throughout Australian aboriginal cultur (Bunyip translates to devil or evil spirit).
 The name for the bunyip varies from area to area, and at Lake Eyre, it's called the Kudimudra.